• Skip to main content

 What is Pike?

-Pike belongs to the Esox genus and Esocidae family.
+Scientifically known as Esox lucius, the Pike is a member of the Esocidae family.
 The species goes by different names across the globe.

 This includes slough snake, jackfish, and jack.
 The name pike is derived from the shape of the fish and its resemblance to a pole-like weapon commonly referred to as a pike.